An Anarchist Explains How Hackers Could Cause Global Chaos

 Brown created Project PM, an online chatroom where participants looked through thousands of hacked emails to find the most incriminating.
 One email contained thousands of credit card numbers — and stealing credit cards is a crime.

-In September 2012, Brown was at his mother's house talking online with members of Project PM.
+In September 2012, Brown was at home talking online with members of Project PM.
 "I heard a rustling at my door and I walked over to the door.
 I was holding a beer in my hand," he says. "[I] thought it was another friend of mine."

 But when he opened the door there was a SWAT team equipped with shields and helmets.
 Brown says they were yelling, "Put your hands up buddy."
 Brown says they had him on the floor and put a boot on his back.
 The audio of the arrest was recorded by someone in the Project PM chatroom.